 About the Reviewer

 Stacey is a seasoned performer, musician, director and choreographer having been involved in a plethora of productions over the years around the State.
-She holds a Bachelor Arts (Music Theatre), an LMusA (Music Theatre) and is a private vocal coach and piano teacher.
-She has an extensive list of production credits as a musical director, director, choreographer and cabaret coach as well as being a regular performer and pit musician.
+She holds a Masters of Secondary Education, Bachelor of Arts (Music Theatre) and an LMusA (Music Theatre).
+She is also a private vocal coach and piano teacher.
+Stacey has an extensive list of production credits as a musical director, director, choreographer and cabaret coach as well as being a regular performer and pit musician.

 Stacey was formally the Creative Director of a Youth Theatre company, fuelling her passion to inspire and drive young performers to go beyond just “singing the dots”.
 Following this, Stacey became a tutor at at two different musical theatre diploma courses, specialising in Musical Theatre History and Ensemble Voice as well as working as a resident repetiteur.

-Stacey is currently the head of VCE Music at a secondary college and is studying her masters in secondary teaching.
+Stacey is currently a teacher in a school where she teaches Musical Theatre, Music Technology and Music Performance.
 As a musician, Stacey works consistently throughout each year with a wide range of theatre companies as both a pianist and flautist taking great pride in her experiences playing alongside many of Melbourne’s finest and most respectable musicians.

 Angie has been involved with theatre on and off stage for over 20 years, receiving Music Theatre Guild and Lyrebird Award nominations for leading and ensemble roles.
 Angie has a Bachelor of Arts (Honours), a Bachelor of Arts Education, and a Master of Arts (with Distinction) in Arts Management.